 Registered Apprenticeship increases worker productivity, safety, worker versatility and employee retention.
 Studies show that for every dollar spent on registered apprenticeship, the employer will realize a return of $1.51 in reduced training costs.
 Apprentices remain more loyal to your business.
 They recognize the fact that the employer has invested time and energy to help them achieve their career goals.

 Support Sponsors can expect from the Vermont Registered Apprenticeship Programs

 The Vermont Department of Labor staff is here to assist you in the development of your program.
 We will work with you to develop a registered apprenticeship program.
 We can help identify related instruction providers and register your program for state and federal purposes.

-Related instruction in apprenticeship can be delivered in a variety of formats.
-In plumbing and electrical, most apprentices attend classes through Vermont Technical College at a number of sites around the state.
-In other occupations, students may attend classes delivered by the company.
-Union sponsors provide related instruction through classes at union training centers.
+Related instruction in registered apprenticeship can be delivered in a variety of formats.
+In plumbing and electrical, most apprentices attend classes through Vermont Technical College at several sites located around the state.
+Plumbing union sponsors provide related instruction through classes at their union training center.
+In other careers, students may attend classes delivered by the company, on-line, CCV, VTC or other training entities.

 If you are interested in taking electrical or plumbing classes, please feel free to contact Judy Bourbeau at 802-828-5250.
-Classes begin in September each year and are generally held in Barre, Hartford, Rutland, Springfield and Essex Junction.
-Selected classes are also offered in Newport and in St. Johnsbury, depending upon need.
-In addition, classes are now offered via Vermont Interactive Television in many communities around the state.
+Classes begin in September each year and are generally held in Barre, Hartford, Rutland, St. Johnsbury, Springfield, White River and Williston.
+In addition, some plumbing classes are offered via interactive television system in many communities around the state.